Cutting out the legalese so you can achieve your goals.

 Helping you add ease to the legalese of running a creative business.

-If you are like most creative entrepreneurs, the law probably terrifies you.
-And you have good reason to be scared.
-Legal documents are often written in almost a foreign language.
+In fact, the law probably confuses you—and with good reason.
+Legal documents are often written in almost a foreign language called legalese.

 What distinguishes legal boilerplate is its combination of archaic terminology and frenzied verbosity, as though it were written by a medieval scribe on crack.

 But the law matters, even when your business is just getting started.
 And setting up a strong legal foundation will give you the ability to reach your big goals (no matter how you define them).